sethhoward/iBrogueCE/README.md

 ### How is the project run, and how are changes decided?

-This iPad OS port is maintained by btaylor84, with input and assistance from Seth Howard and tmewett.
+This iPad OS port is maintained by @btaylor84, with input and assistance from Seth Howard and @tmewett.

-The project is run with a "benevolent dictator" model, with tmewett in charge.
+The project is run with a "benevolent dictator" model, with @tmewett in charge.
 There are many other testers and regular contributors; see the contribution guide to get involved!